AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/compiling.md

 The compiler exposes the following functions:

-- `compileUsingNargo`: Compiles an Aztec.nr project in the target folder using the `nargo` binary available on the shell `PATH` and returns the generated ABIs.
+- `compileUsingNoirWasm`: Compiles an Aztec.nr project in the target folder using a WASM build of the compiler and returns the generated ABIs.
+- `compileUsingNargo`: Does the same as `compileUsingNargo` but instead of WASM it uses the `nargo` binary available on the shell `PATH`
 - `generateTypescriptContractInterface`: Generates a typescript class for the given contract artifact.
 - `generateNoirContractInterface`: Generates a Aztec.nr interface struct for the given contract artifact.